akshat-11004/Project_WoC_7.0_Fake_Review_Detection/checkpoint 1/README.md

 - **Embeddings**: Dense representations capturing semantic relationships between words using pre-trained models like GloVe.

 ## Dataset Export
-The preprocessed dataset was saved into a CSV file for future use in machine learning and analytical tasks.
+The preprocessed dataset was saved into a CSV file for future use in future work.

 ## Key Learnings and Recommendations
-- **Method Selection**: TF-IDF or Word Embeddings are recommended for nuanced tasks like sentiment analysis or context understanding.
+- **Method Selection**: Word Embeddings is use for this tasks like sentiment analysis or context understanding.
 - **Scalability**: Preprocessing steps like tokenization, stopword removal, and lemmatization significantly improve dataset quality and model performance.